Skip to main content

 Underweight

-If you're concerned your child is underweight, take your child to see your GP.
-Low weight can occur for a number of reasons.
+If you're concerned your child is below the expected weight range for their age, sex and height, take your child to see your GP.

-If there is a possible problem with your child's diet, your GP can give advice on what will help bring them up to a healthy weight, or refer your child to a dietitian.
+If there is a possible problem with your child's diet, your GP can give advice on what will help bring them up to a healthy weight or refer your child to a dietitian.

 You can check your child's height and weight to see if they have moved into the healthy range as they grow using the NHS BMI calculator.